 Application : Applied.
-The Company has established its in house internal soulistic and the Explanation on : application of the practice The Company has established its in-house internal audit department ("IAD") at HLFG level following the appointment of a Chief Internal Auditor ("CIA") on 11 July 2017.
-The Internal Audit is an independent function where the CIA, reports directly to the BARMC.
+Explanation on : application of the practice The Internal Audit remains an independent function where the Chief Internal Auditor (" CIA "), reports directly to the BARMC.
 During the financial year, the BARMC had engaged privately with the CIA twice within the financial year, without the presence of Management, to provide the opportunity for the CIA to discuss issues faced by the internal audit department.
-The BARMC Chair had evaluated the performance of the CIA and feedback on the IAD had been provided by the BARMC.
+The BARMC Chair had evaluated the performance of the CIA and feedback on the internal audit department (" IAD ") had been provided by the BARMC.
 During the financial year, BARMC had endorsed the IAD's Audit Charter, which was subsequently approved by the Board.
 The Audit Charter defines the mission, authority, scope of work, organisational status, accountability, independence and objectivity, responsibilities, and the professional proficiency and ethics of the IAD.
-During the financial year, the BARMC had approved the IAD's financial year 2017/2018 Audit Plan, reviewed the audit scope planned based on the risk assessment conducted, as well as the audit resource requirements.
+During the financial year, the BARMC had approved the IAD's financial year 2018/2019 Audit Plan, reviewed the audit scope planned based on the risk assessment conducted, as well as the audit resource requirements.
 The IAD has performed its approved audits as guided by the Audit Charter.
-All audit reports issued by the IAD on HLFG and a summary of audit reports issued by the various IAD of the Company's subsidiaries (Hong Leong Bank Berhad, Hong Leong Capital Berhad and HLA Holdings Sdn Bhd) are tabled to every BARMC meeting, highlighting key audit issues, areas of improvements, management corrective actions taken and its status at reporting date, and root cause analysis of findings raised.
-The BARMC had established the scope of review and the evaluation criteria for assessment to be conducted on the Company's IAD by qualified external independent assessment teams, to be conducted at least once every five years in line with the Institute of Internal Auditors' International Professional Practices Framework.
-During the financial year, the BARMC had approved the 5 key assessment areas for the Internal Audit Annual Evaluation form and had received the evaluation summary on the Internal Audit Function of the subsidiaries of the Company.

-For further information please refer to the BARMC Report in the Annual Report.

-Explanation for :
+All audit reports issued by the IAD on HLFG and a summary of audit reports issued by the various IAD of the Company's subsidiaries (Hong Leong Bank Berhad, Hong Leong Capital Berhad and HLA Holdings Sdn Bhd) are tabled to every BARMC meeting together with HLFG's CIA opinion, highlighting key audit issues, areas of improvements, the Management corrective actions taken and its status at reporting date.
+The BARMC has performed its annual review on the performance of HLFG's IAD in discharging its duties in financial year 2018/2019 based on the 5 key assessment areas which was approved in financial year 2017/2018.
+The 5 key assessment areas are Professionalism, Proficiency, Due Professional Care, Quality and Monitoring Process.
+For further information, please refer to the BARMC Report in the Annual Report.
+Explanation for : departure

-departure

-Large companies are re quired to complete the columns below.
+Large companies are encouraged to complete the co olumns below.
 Non-large companies are

-encouraged to complete th ne columns below.

 Measure :

 Timeframe :